Samson Dutch Boy Gym: Rise to popularity in Bangkok

-Samson was a Muay Bouk and Muay Khao hybrid fighter, meaning that he was a pressure fighter who was also adept at knee fighting in the clinch.
-After beating other elite fighters in 1990 including Takrawlek Dejrath, Kiewmorakot Praianan, and Denthaksin Sor.Suwanpakdee, 1991 was the most significant period of Samson's career.
-He had 11 fights with no losses after he was matched up against Thongchai Tor.Silachai, Pepsi Biyapan, Graiwannoi Sit Kru Od, among others.
-Samson had what is considered to be one of the best fights in his career against Veeraphol Sahaprom, a Muay Maat fighter (fighter who focuses on punches and low kicks).
-Both fighters were evenly matched in round 1 and the betting odds moved in slight favor of Veerapol in the second.
-However, Samson later knocked out Veerapol with punches, winning the Super Flyweight Muay Thai World title.
-In his next fight, Samson would win the Lumpinee Bantamweight title against Saenklai Sit Kru Od by way of knockout.
-He was 19-years-old when he was awarded the 1991 Fighter of the Year Award by the Sports Writers Association of Thailand, the most prestigious variant of the Fighter of the Year award in the country.
+Pantasi was a Muay Bouk and Muay Khao hybrid fighter meaning that he was a pressure fighter who was also adept at knee fighting in the clinch.
+1991 was the most significant period of Pantasi's career as he had 11 fights with no losses.
+Pantasi had what is considered to be one of the best fights in his career against Veeraphol Sahaprom with the Super Flyweight Muay Thai World title at stake.
+Pantasi knocked him out with punches.
+In his next fight, Pantasi would win the Lumpinee Bantamweight title against Saenklai Sit Kru Od by way of knockout.
+He was 19-years-old when he was awarded the 1991 Fighter of the Year Award by the Sports Writers Association of Thailand, the most prestigious Muay Thai accolade at the time.